Latest News

 Oil shock, war, and uncertainty: McGeever: Time to increase US equity outlook

-It might seem odd to get more bullish about stocks at a time when the U.S. economy is so obscured by the "fog" of war and oil priced at $100 per barrel.
-From a valuation perspective, earnings and growth are compelling.
+It might seem odd to be more bullish about stocks at a time when the U.S. economy is masked by a fog of war, and oil costs $100 per barrel.
+From a valuation perspective, the case is compelling.

 Take technology, the engine that has driven Wall Street's recent boom.
 Recent concerns that firms overspend on artificial intelligence have caused the market to sputter.
 Concerns about AI disruption has also roiled software company shares.

 The "Big Tech' selloff was pretty large.
-Roundhill's "Magnificent 7" ETF is down 10%, which is three times more than the S&P 500.
-The tech sector, measured by the 12-month forward price-earnings ratio, is now cheaper than it was during the "Liberation Day' turmoil?a year earlier.
+Roundhill's "Magnificent 7" ETF is down by 10%, which is three times more than the S&P 500.
+The tech sector, measured by the 12-month forward price/earnings rate, is now cheaper than it was during the 'Liberation Day' turmoil of a year earlier.

-The valuation premium tech enjoyed in the past over the broad stock market is almost gone and now at its lowest level in seven years.
-According to Jefferies equity strategists, a narrower measure of this premium - "Mag Six" over the S&P 500 – is the smallest in seven years.
+The valuation premium that technology enjoyed in the past over the stock market is almost gone and now the smallest it has been in seven years.
+According to Jefferies equity strategists, a narrower measure of this premium - "Mag Six" over the S&P 500 – is the smallest it has been since 2008-09.

 The Re-Rating Game

-It is reasonable to argue that a major reset of the market was overdue, because tech stocks had become far too costly.
-The current valuations are simply back to their long-term mean.
+It is reasonable to argue that a "sweeping reset" was long overdue, as tech stocks had become far too costly.
+The current valuations are simply returning to their long-term mean.

 Barclays strategists said this week that they believe the U.S. will continue to grow faster than other major economies, and technology is a growth engine with a long-term outlook.